hyperledger/indy-node/README.md

 indy
 ```

 ## Continues Integration and Delivery

 Please have a look at [Continues integration/delivery](docs/ci-cd.md)

 ## How to send a PR

-If you made changes in both indy-plenum and indy-node, you need to do the following
+If you made changes in both indy-plenum and indy-node, you need to do the following:
 - Raise a PR to indy-plenum's master
     - Make sure that all your commits have a DCO sign-off from the author
     - Put the link to the PR to `#indy-pr-review` channel in Rocket.Chat
-    - A reviewer needs to review the code, approve it, start your tests (`test this please` comment to the PR), and merge a PR (we usually use Squash) after all the tests pass.
+    - A reviewer needs to review the code, approve it, start your tests (add `test this please` comment to the PR), and merge a PR (we usually use Squash) after all the tests pass.
     - So, a new build of indy-plenum is created
-- Note a just built version of indy-plenum: X.Y.Z (you can check it either on tags/releases page, pypi or on CI server).
+- Note a just built version of indy-plenum (indy-plenum-dev in pypi): X.Y.Z (you can check it either on [tags/releases](https://github.com/hyperledger/indy-plenum/releases) page, [pypi](https://pypi.python.org/pypi/indy-plenum-dev) or on CI server).
-- Change indy-plenum's dependency version to the new one in indy-node's [setup.py](https://github.com/hyperledger/indy-node/blob/master/setup.py).
+- Change indy-plenum-dev's dependency version to the new one in indy-node's [setup.py](https://github.com/hyperledger/indy-node/blob/master/setup.py).
 - Raise PR to indy-node's master and wait until code is reviewed and merged (the same as described above).
     - So, a new build of indy-node is created